AmineHLub/tdd-project-solver/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- A special thanks to Microverse.
+- A special thanks goes to all our peers at Microverse for being there for us.

 ## 📝 License